brendt/stitcher.io/src/content/book/06-states.md

 ---

 The state pattern is, in my opinion, awesome.
-You're never stuck again writing huge if/else statements — in real life there a more than two invoice states — and it allows for clean and testable code.
+You're never stuck again writing huge if/else statements — in real life there are often more than two invoice states — and it allows for clean and testable code.

 It's a pattern that you can incrementally introduce in your existing code bases, and I'm sure it will be a huge help keeping the project maintainable in the long run.